JKWA/funx/usage-rules/ord.md

 ## Ord DSL

+The Ord DSL is a builder DSL that constructs ordering comparators for later use.
+See the [DSL guides](../guides/dsl/overview.md) for the distinction between builder and pipeline DSLs.

-The Ord DSL provides a declarative syntax for building complex lexicographic orderings without explicit `contramap`, `concat`, and `reverse` calls.
+The DSL provides a declarative syntax for building complex lexicographic orderings without explicit `contramap`, `concat`, and `reverse` calls.

 **Design Philosophy:**